parthsaxena2005/VibeSync/README.md

 - **Direct Spotify Integration:** Each recommended song includes a "Play on Spotify" button that opens the track directly in the Spotify web player.

-- **Adjustable Recommendations:** A slider allows the user to choose how many recommendations they want to see (from 5 to 25), allowing user to find a better match if required.
+- **Adjustable Recommendations:** A slider allows the user to choose how many recommendations they want to see (from 5 to 50), allowing user to find a better match if required.

 ---

 ##  How It Works

 The recommendation engine is built on the principle of **content-based filtering**.
-The "vibe" or "DNA" of each song is represented by a numerical vector.
+The "vibe" of each song is represented by a numerical vector.

 1.  **Data Preprocessing:** The initial dataset is cleaned by handling missing values and removing duplicate tracks.
 2.  **Feature Engineering:**